Chapter 6 : Three Conversations

 “Arthur, we didn’t even permit Bill and Fleur to share a room together and they were engaged.”

-Arthur turned around to face her.
+Arthur turned around to face his wife.
 “Molly, look at me, do you honestly believe that Bill and Fleur’s relationship at that time, the journey they had shared to that point is remotely comparable to Ron and Hermione’s?”

 “No younger than we were.”